fmvalentino/deepdive/docs/index.md

   <div>
     <h2>Interstellar Medium and Outflows</h2>
     <p>
-      The relative strength and width of rest-frame emission lines provide insight into the ionized interstellar medium—its kinematics, physical conditions, and power sources.
-In addition, specific absorption features from elements such as sodium, magnesium, and iron trace the neutral gas phase that remains in early quenched galaxies.
-These spectral diagnostics reveal residual star formation and the presence—and degree of activity—of growing supermassive black holes.
-In turn, they help us understand how these processes shape the properties and motions of the surrounding gas, often driving powerful outflows that may expel material from galaxies altogether.
+    The strength and width of rest-frame emission lines reveal the kinematics, conditions, and energy sources of the ionized interstellar medium.
+Absorption features from elements like sodium, magnesium, and iron trace the neutral gas in early quenched galaxies.
+These diagnostics expose residual star formation and active supermassive black holes, helping us understand how they shape the surrounding gas and drive galaxy-scale outflows.
     </p>
   </div>
 </div>